-Aristotle first stated that in 350 BC.
-And just as you can break the parts of a building down into smaller parts, a narrative structure contains smaller segments too.
-One way of analysing the structure is to think in terms of a seven point plan.
-The main part of the introduction is the hook: a focus that motivates the reader’s interest and involves a character facing a problem.
+The main part of the Introduction is the hook: a focus that motivates the reader’s interest and involves a character facing a problem.
 The Middle of the story is the meaty part that contains the plot line or sequence of events.
 Finally you have the Ending, which involves resolution and/or validation.

-B: (2) The Plot proper (storyline, sequence of events) belongs to the Middle Section, and is the longest part of the story.
+The storyline and sequence of events belongs to the Middle Section, and is the longest part of the book.
 Here the main character is faced with a problem and a call to action.
 The first attempt is a reactive one and ends in failure.

-(5) Things Worsen, despite the well-meaning actions of the protagonist.
-Actions may even be the cause of reversals in fortune.
+Despite the well-meaning actions of the protagonist, actions may even be the cause of reversals in fortune.
 At the same time, learning takes place.
 The character is henceforth prepared and ready for resolution.

-C: (6) Extreme Deterioration: At the end comes climax: the character tries to resolve the problem once again and either fails or succeeds at last.
-It’s important that the protagonist doesn’t give up.
-We feel pity and fear for the character and hope for success.
+At the end comes climax: the character tries to resolve the problem once again and either fails or succeeds in the end.
+It’s important that the protagonist doesn’t give up, either way.
+We feel pity and fear for the hero and hope for success.

-(7) Resolution: Validation shows that the story is over.
+Validation shows that the story is over.
 The ending validates the promise set up in the beginning.
-(It may overturn or reject it).
+Or it may overturn or reject it.